 Your review will take place in the month of your birthday.
 This will allow us to plan our workload and spread it evenly throughout the year and it should also provide you with an easy to remember date for your review!

 We currently have approximately 4,000 patients with at least one of these conditions and so co-ordinating such reviews can be a challenge.
 We would like to ask for your help in this matter.
 By taking responsibility for your medical condition you can help ensure that you are having the best possible care.

 Reviewing your condition on an annual basis will enable you to check that you are taking the correct medications.
 It will also give you an opportunity to ask your nurse questions about your health.

 We will contact you in advance of your birthday month inviting you to attend for a blood test (if this is required for your condition - typically those marked with * in the list above).

-This appointment will be made over the phone with a Health Care Assistant as well as an appointment with the Practice Nurse, one to two weeks later.
+You will usually need a Face to Face appointment as well as a telephone appointment with the Practice Nurse, one to two weeks later.
 The length of the appointment may vary depending on your long term condition.

 If you are not required to have blood tests done yearly, then an appointment with the Practice Nurse will be made directly.

 Most patients with stable conditions will not need to see a GP.

 If your condition is being monitored by an NHS hospital or private consultant, this annual review will not affect you seeing them.
 You will be called for the blood tests at the surgery and the review with the nurse, who can then give you copies of your results to take to your consultant.